Cray-HPE/docs-csm/upgrade/Prepare_for_Upgrade_to_Next_CSM_Major_Version.md

 Before beginning an upgrade from CSM 1.5 to CSM 1.6, there are a few things to do on the system first.

+## Beginning upgrade version

+Before beginning a CSM 1.6 upgrade, the system being upgraded should be running CSM 1.5.3 or later.
+If attempting to upgrade from CSM 1.5.2 or earlier, major problems may be experienced during the upgrade.

 ## Reduced resiliency during upgrade

 **Warning:** Management service resiliency is reduced during the upgrade.